chanokim/jules-token-ae/README.md

 Dependencies
 ============
 JTBD is based on a slightly modified version of the machine learning toolkit MALLET (Version 2.0.x).
-The necessary libraries are included in the lib/ directory.
+The necessary libraries are included in the executable JAR (see below) and accessible via the JULIE Nexus artifact manager.

 Usage
 =====

-To run JTBD just run the self-executing jar "jtbd-<version>.jar".
+To run JTBD just run the self-executing jar "jtbd-&lt;version&gt;.jar".
 This will show the available modes.

 Documentation
 ==============